 Photzy Snap Cards Review

-This Photzy Snap Cards review was something I’d never expect myself to be writing here on Shotkit.
+This Photzy Snap Cards review was something I’d never expect myself to be writing here on Shotkit in 2020.

 Just as a bit of background, I’ve been a professional wedding photographer for over 6 years now, and have been playing around with cameras for over twice that time.